adil7-a7/Nextgen-Password-Generator/README.md

 * Special Characters

 ## User Acceptance Criteria
-1.The password should be generated when the button is clicked.
+1. The password should be generated when the button is clicked.

 2. Present a series of prompts for password criteria:
 * Minimum length of 10 characters
 * Maximum length of 64 characters